 3. Autumn Sweet Melon

-This tiny round melon contains a vibrant golden yellow color with white flesh.
-This melon is small with a sugary sweet taste.
-This melon flavor is bursting with watery sweetness which makes it especially delicious for juicing.
+This tiny round melon contains a vibrant golden-yellow color with white flesh and is small with a sugary sweet taste.
+The flavor is bursting with watery sweetness, making it especially delicious for juicing.
 Autumn sweet melon grows in the same areas as honeydew in semi-arid conditions.

 4. Bailan Melon